johannesmaekelburg/TheAnswerToEverything/README.md

 # TheAnswerToEverything
-The Repo that solve all your problems ins life
+The Repo that solves all your problems ins life